agda/agda/doc/user-manual/tools/emacs-mode.rst

      Compute and print normal form of ``show <expression>``

 :kbd:`C-c C-w`
-     Why on scope, given a defined name returns how it was brought into scope and its definition
+     Why in scope, given a defined name returns how it was brought into scope and its definition

 Other commands
 ~~~~~~~~~~~~~~